-New materials, CNC moulds and construction techniques were needed to maintain the reliability and durability that our riders have become used to in order us to produce a faster foil with multiple flex options to suit all conditions and rider styles.
+New materials, CNC moulds and new construction techniques were needed to maintain the reliability and durability that our riders have become used to in order for us to produce a faster foil with multiple flex options to suit all conditions and rider styles.

 Fourteen months and an unprecedented amount of prototypes later we’re proud to say the results have been worth all the blood, sweat and smiles.
 The new RWS Series have been extensively tested by Ross Williams on the PWA Slalom circuit for the whole of 2017.
 Ross has proved the the new RWS Fins are race winners.
 The new outline and manufacturing process play just as big a role balancing control and speed in equal measure.